As a psychotherapist, you may find yourself asking “Do I really need to be on therapy directory sites to get new patients?”

 - Does the site have a free trial?

-If you have any questions on how to best use therapist directory sites — or how to optimize your marketing efforts for search engine optimization (SEO) — just fill out the contact form below.
+If you have any questions on how to best use therapist directory sites — or how to optimize your marketing efforts for search engine optimization (SEO) — just reach out below.
 I’m always here to help.